alejomendoza/voting-poc/README.md

 ### Voting System

 This exposes the API, if users or admins need to do anything with this system, calls should go through this one.
-It also contains logic of the system.
+It also contains the logic of the system.

 The main component of the system is called Neural Governance.
 It contains all the elements necessary for evaluating the votes.